-Check if you need to get your service assessed
+Check if you need a service assessment

-- you’ve been told you must get your service assessed as a condition of your Cabinet Office spend approval
+- getting assessed is a condition of your Cabinet Office spend approval

-Definition of a transactional service
+What counts as a transactional service

 A transactional service is any service which allows users to either: